 Is there a hospital on Koh Mak?

-More serious cases will involve transfer to Trat on the mainland, where there are two options, the public hospital or the private one again run by the Bangkok Trat Group.
+More serious cases will involve transfer to Trat on the mainland, where there are two options, the public hospital or the private one run by the Bangkok Trat Group.
+For the transfer, there are (paid) speedboats if needed which can go out of normal hours.

 You are strongly advised to take out health insurance before travelling.
 Although the area has not 100% eradicated malaria, cases are extremely rare and anti-malarials should not be required.